ILikeTeaALot/Tellyfin/README.md

 AMD: "Excavator" or any Ryzen CPU (c.
 June 2015 - Present)

 If you do not have one of the above CPUs, download the latest `libmpv/mpv-dev-x86_64-[date]-git-xxx.7z`

+If you plan on playing DVDs, you will also need `libdvdcss`.

+### BASS

+Go to [Un4Seen.com](https://www.un4seen.com/bass.html) and download the Win32 version of BASS and the following add-ons:

+Official Non-Codec Addons

+ - BASSmix !IMPORTANT
+ - BASSCD
+ - BASSloud
+ - BASSWASAPI

+Official Codecs

+ - BASSALAC
+ - BASSAPE
+ - BASSDSD
+ - BASSFLAC
+ - BASSHLS
+ - BASSOPUS
+ - BASSWEBM
+ - BASSWV

+Third Party

+ - BASS_MPC

+They're not all currently actively used, but BASS is planned to form the backbone of music playback so they will be required for wide format support.